NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Miniaturize.md

 **Prerequisites** Shrink Down
 * * *
 Your eidolon can shrink even further.
-When using Shrink Down, your eidolon can reduce its size to Tiny
+When using [[Feats/Shrink Down|Shrink Down]], your eidolon can reduce its size to Tiny.
+When Tiny, its reach is 0 feet.

 *Source: Pathfinder Secrets of Magic*
 *OGL*